What is experiential learning and why is it a plan-level requirement in PSCI?

-Honours and Regular students must take one of the following experiential learning courses to fulfill their PSCI degree requirements.
+Students pursuing PSCI Honours or PSCI four-year general degree must take one of the following experiential learning courses to fulfill their degree requirements.

 Co-op students are exempt from having to complete an experiential learning course if they have completed two co-op work terms, but they are not excluded from taking these courses.